Always read the label and follow the directions for use. Read the warnings before purchase.

 For symptoms of mild osteoarthritis and period pain: take 2 tablets daily with food or advised by your health professional.

-Sugar, dairy, lactose, gluten, wheat, yeast, corn, starch, soy, nuts, animal products, preservatives, artifical colours and artificial flavours.
+Free from: Sugar, dairy, lactose, gluten, wheat, yeast, corn, starch, soy, nuts, animal products, preservatives, artificial colours and artificial flavours.

 Always read the label.
 Follow the directions for use.
 If symptoms persist, worsen or change unexpectedly, talk to your health professional.